 How long your family will grieve depends on your relationship, but many families take five to seven years to fully process the shock.
 In our case, if your monthly expenses were $8,350 or more, that $500,000 would be burned before the grieving process was complete.
 Then what?

-Some people absolutely love calculators for finding life insurance information, and so do I. Most calculators will lead to spammy websites who will sell your personal information, so tread carefully in this regard.
-Look for something that doesn’t ask for personally identifying information: This life insurance calculator is one of the best ones on the web for figuring out how much to purchase.
+Some people absolutely love calculators for finding life insurance information.
+However, most online calculators will lead to spammy websites who will sell your personal information, so tread carefully in this regard.
+Look for something that doesn’t ask for personally identifying information.

 - do not include social security benefits